This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 I do NOT recommend a glass aquarium over 250 -300 gallons!

-• Please keep in mind that when either building or purchasing a glass aquarium, the thickness of the glass (which should be float glass), along with the type of silicone used, and finally construction methods are what will basically determine the quality of the finished aquarium.
+• Please keep in mind that when either building or purchasing a glass aquarium, the thickness of the glass, which should be float glass (*NOT tempered glass), along with the type of silicone used, and finally construction methods are what will basically determine the quality of the finished aquarium.

 The trim (which is generally plastic) offers LITTLE support other than providing a “cushion” between the bottom glass and stand and as well a “convenient” way to place the lid, lights, etc., on top.